polyfy/polylith/readme.md

 We will explain the value of components and how they bring context to our development experience, which will help us build decoupled and scalable systems from day one.

-Finally, we think this will make you a happier developer!
+Finally, we hope this will make you a happier developer!

 ## Realworld Example